 Those surfaced with lauan mahogany veneer have particularly soft surfaces that do not receive finishes very well.
 Surface veneers of birch or other hardwoods are stronger and take stain or paint better.

-Panel doors (shown below left) are made from a framework of horizontal rails and vertical stiles that frame flat or raised wood panels or, in some cases, glass panes.
+Panel doors (shown below) are made from a framework of horizontal rails and vertical stiles that frame flat or raised wood panels or, in some cases, glass panes.
 This construction method is common for solid-wood doors because it minimizes the effects of wood’s tendency to shrink, warp, and swell with variations in humidity.

 The best types are built with precisely fitted, interlocking sections, and they are significantly more expensive than flush doors.
 A good, less expensive alternative with much the same look as a wood door is a medium-density fiberboard (MDF) door.
 This type is solid and won’t swell or bind.
 In addition, it takes a finish well.